Shop art print and framed art The Course of Empire: Destruction by Thomas Cole

 This artwork is a painting from the classical period.
 It belongs to the romanticism style.

-« The Course of Empire: Destruction » is kept at New-York Historical Society Collection, New York, USA.
+« The Course of Empire: Destruction » is kept at Collection of the New-York Historical Society, New-York, United States.

 Find the full description of The Course of Empire: Destruction by Thomas Cole on Wikipedia.